Monsters University: Plot

-As a child, Mike Wazowski visits the Monsters Inc. factory on a class field trip to learn about how "scarers" harness human children's screams for energy to power the monster world.
-He secretly follows a scarer through a door to the human world to watch him work; the scarer is surprised with Mike's dangerous actions, yet impressed with his stealth and gives him his Monsters University (MU) cap.
+A young Mike Wazowski visits the Monsters Inc. factory on a class field trip to learn about how "scarers" harness human children's screams for energy to power the monster world.
+He secretly follows scarer Frank McCay through a door to the human world to watch him work; Frank is concerned by Mike's recklessness but impressed by his stealth, and gives him his Monsters University (MU) cap.

-Years later, Mike enrolls in the scaring program at MU and is assigned Randall "Randy" Boggs as a roommate.
-On the first day of class, Abigail Hardscrabble, the dean of the scaring program and president of MU, warns that students who fail the first semester's final exam will leave the scaring program.
-Mike then encounters James P. "Sulley" Sullivan, the son of a famous scarer.
+Years later, Mike enrolls in MU's scaring program and Randall "Randy" Boggs is assigned as his roommate.
+On the first day of class, Abigail Hardscrabble, the dean of the scaring program and president of MU, warns that students who fail the final exam at the end of the semester will leave the program.
+Mike then meets James P. "Sulley" Sullivan, the son of a famous scarer.
 Sulley gets into the top fraternity on campus, RΩR (Roar Omega Roar), which rejects Mike for not looking scary enough.
 Over the next few months, Mike works and studies hard to improve himself while Sulley slacks off, relying on his family name and natural talent.
-An intense rivalry forms between Mike and Sulley throughout the semester, seeing each other as the antithesis of their views on success.
-On exam day, the duo's rivalry gets out of control when they inadvertently destroy Hardscrabble's prized scream canister.
-She personally tests and fails them both; Sulley for a lack of technical knowledge and rushing and Mike for not being physically "scary" as the former is promptly kicked out of RΩR.
+An intense rivalry gradually forms between Mike and Sulley throughout the semester, eventually leading the duo to inadvertently break Hardscrabble's prized scream canister on exam day.
+She personally tests and fails them both; Sulley for haste and lack of technical knowledge, and Mike for not looking scary enough.
+Sulley is also kicked out of RΩR.